missrr87/alx-system_engineering-devops/0x02-shell_redirections/README.md

 13. how to sort and print words that appear once
 14. how to display lines that contain 'root'
 15. how to count lines that contain 'bin'
+16. how to display 3 lines after a pattern